youngeunkwon0405/RL/docs/design-docs/training-backends.md

 ## Configuration Examples

-For comprehensive examples of each algorithm with each backend, see the [examples/configs/recipes/llm](../../examples/configs/recipes/llm/) folder.
+For comprehensive examples of each algorithm and backend, see the [examples/configs/recipes/llm](../../examples/configs/recipes/llm/) folder.
 This directory contains ready-to-use configurations for various supported combinations.